Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Additional simulation studies

 \section{Additional simulation studies}

-Here we present additional simulation results that are based on both the NYC policing data, as well as fully simulated data sets in which we have full control of the data generating process.
-We will present results from three simulation studies that show our approach in the following situations: 1) misspecification of the $\boldsymbol{A}$ matrix, 2) smoothed estimates of $\Delta(q)$, and 3) a simulation with heterogeneous treatment effects.
+Here we present additional simulation results that are again based on the NYC policing data.
+We will present results from simulation studies that show our approach with smoothed estimates of $\Delta(q)$, and in a simulation with heterogeneous treatment effects.